Do you wish to take your ELT career to the next level and sharpen your knowledge and competencies as an experienced teacher?

 - Age 22+

 The course comprises 125 contact hours and an additional 100 hours of individual study.
-You can take the course full-time (7 weeks) or part-time (7 months).
-Forthcoming course dates:
+You can take the course full-time in the summer months only.
+If you are interested in a part-time course, please check out our online options here.

 The course aims to develop your awareness and expertise in the principles of English language teaching as well as your teaching practice in a variety of contexts.
 Assessment is based on your performance in coursework (written assignments and teaching practices), which is assessed internally and externally.
 Successful completion of the course leads to the internationally recognised Cambridge DELTA Module Two Certificate.